 Use the Ruby on Rails interface to create and deploy a Ruby on Rails application from your cPanel account.

-Ruby on Rails does not function on Amazon Linux servers and is not supported on CentOS 7 servers.
+Ruby on Rails does not function on Amazon Linux servers.

 Use the Site Software interface to add useful software to your website.
 The software that is available to you depends on your hosting provider's settings for your account.